digitranslab/jumpstart/docs/versioned_docs/version-2.35.0/contributing-guide/setup/docker.md

 ---

 :::warning
-The following guide is intended for contributors to set-up ToolJet locally.
-If you're interested in **self-hosting** ToolJet, please refer to the **[Setup](/docs/setup/)** section.
+The following guide is intended for contributors to set-up JumpStart locally.
+If you're interested in **self-hosting** JumpStart, please refer to the **[Setup](/docs/setup/)** section.
 :::

-Docker compose is the easiest way to setup ToolJet server and client locally.
+Docker compose is the easiest way to setup JumpStart server and client locally.

 :::info
-If you rather want to try out ToolJet locally with docker, you can follow the steps [here](https://docs.tooljet.com/docs/setup/try-tooljet).
+If you rather want to try out JumpStart locally with docker, you can follow the steps [here](https://docs.jumpstart.com/docs/setup/try-jumpstart).
 :::

 ## Prerequisites